Church's Chicken logo

 What Is Church's Chicken?

-Church's Chicken is a quick-service restaurant franchise focused on a limited menu of chicken (original and spicy), classic sides, and Honey Butter Biscuits.
-Primary service channels include walk-in, drive-in, sit-down, order-ahead/pay-ahead, carside-to-go, delivery and catering formats.
-Restaurants may be located in free-standing buildings, storefronts (including mall locations), convenience stores, travel plazas, and other urban, suburban or rural sites.
+Church's Chicken is a quick-service franchise specializing in fried chicken, offering both original and spicy varieties with classic sides and Honey Butter Biscuits.
+The business model includes multiple service channels such as walk-in, drive-in, sit-down, order ahead pay ahead, carside to go, delivery, and catering.
+Restaurants are located in free-standing buildings, store-front locations including malls, convenience stores, travel plazas, and other urban, suburban, or rural sites.

 Church's Chicken Franchise: Pros and Cons